mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

-# CPPND: Memory Management Chatbot
+# Memory Management Chatbot

-This project was an examination assigment for the for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
+This project was an examination assigment for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
 The source code provided as a course material was almost fully functional - with one bug to remove.
 But the main goal was to optimize the code with regard to the resource managment policy.
 The starter code was based purely on raw pointers usage for the memory management.
-As a studuent I was given five task, completion of which optimized the project introducing smart pointers, move semantics and have restructured the overall resource managment policy.
+As a studuent I was given five tasks, completion of which optimized the project introducing smart pointers, move semantics.
+In general I have restructured the overall resource managment policy.

 <img src="images/chatbot_demo.gif"/>